adidas/mvi/docs/README.md

 ## Concepts

 **Model**: The model represents the state of your application.
-It's an immutable data structure that holds all the information needed to render the UI.<br>
+It's an immutable data structure that holds all the information needed to render the UI.

 **View**: The view is responsible for rendering the UI and reacting to user interactions.
-It observes the model and updates the UI accordingly.<br>
+It observes the model and updates the UI accordingly.

 **Intent**: An intent represents a user action or an event that triggers a state change in the model.
-Intents are dispatched to the model, which updates its state based on the intent received.<br>
+Intents are dispatched to the model, which updates its state based on the intent received.

 ## Components